Oscar winner and groundbreaking star Sidney Poitier dies

 Few movie stars, Black or white, had such an influence both on and off the screen.
-Before Poitier, the son of Bahamian tomato farmers, no Black actor had a sustained career as a lead performer or could get a film produced based on his own star power.
-Before Poitier, few Black actors were permitted a break from the stereotypes of bug-eyed servants and grinning entertainers.
-Before Poitier, Hollywood filmmakers rarely even attempted to tell a Black person’s story.
+Before Poitier, no Black actor had a sustained career as a lead performer and rarely was one permitted a break from the stereotypes of bug-eyed servants and grinning entertainers.

-Messages honoring and mourning Poitier flooded social media, with Whoopi Goldberg writing on Twitter: “He showed us how to reach for the stars.”
-Tyler Perry on Instagram wrote: “The grace and class that this man has shown throughout his entire life, the example he set for me, not only as a Black man but as a human being will never be forgotten.”
-And musician Lenny Kravitz wrote that Poitier “showed the world that with vision and grace, all is possible.”

-Debates about diversity in Hollywood inevitably turn to the story of Poitier.
-With his handsome, flawless face; intense stare and disciplined style, he was for years not just the most popular Black movie star, but the only one.
+With his handsome, flawless face, intense stare and disciplined style, Poitier was for years not just the most popular Black movie star, but the only one.

 “I made films when the only other Black on the lot was the shoeshine boy,” he recalled in a 1988 Newsweek interview.
 “I was kind of the lone guy in town.”